Mid-City has professional contractors and a team of design experts to provide the right service for you. Request Info

-Nothing pulls of casual elegance quite like the Mediterranean home.
-Long a staple of warm-weather coastal areas, this flexible style is attracting buyers in all climates and makes any home feel like a vacation home.
-Features of this style include:
+Nothing pulls off casual elegance quite like the Mediterranean home.
+Long a staple of warm-weather coastal areas, this flexible home design trend is attracting buyers in all climates and makes any home feel like a vacation home.
+If you’re a fan of this home design, your dream house plans may include:

 Heavy wood doors